FranciscoOnt/checkout-sdk-js/docs/interfaces/styleoptions.md

 Base styling applied to the iframe.
 All styling extends from this style.

+Base styling applied to the iframe.
+All styling extends from this style.

 ___

 ### `Optional` error

 • **error**? : *[CssProperties](cssproperties.md)*

+Styling applied when a field fails validation.

 Styling applied when a field fails validation.